ezhang1218/ericzhang.github.io/_pages/about.md

 Carolina at Chapel Hill.
 I graduated from Cornell University in 2021.

 My research interests include high-dimensional statistics, time series, and machine learning, both theoretical and applied.
-In my free time, I enjoy playing chess, basketball, and the guitar.
+In my free time, I enjoy photography, basketball, used to play chess competitively.

 Feel free to reach out to me at eyzhang@unc.edu!